 Your child’s first visit to the dentist is an important first impression!
 The experience can color your son or daughter’s attitude towards oral hygiene for a lifetime.
 Whatever conversation takes place before the appointment, take care not to unconsciously instill fear in your child.
 Before you leave, simply discuss the appointment in a clear and matter of fact manner.
-Explain that our friendly dentists will count their teeth and help keep the teeth and mouth healthy.
-To help prepare you and your child for your visit to My Dental Care Family Dentistry, Dr. Cynthia Becker and Dr. Cynthia Becker have prepared this list of our most frequently asked questions.
+Explain that our friendly dentist will count their teeth and help keep the teeth and mouth healthy.
+To help prepare you and your child for your visit to My Dental Care Family Dentistry, Dr. Cynthia Becker has prepared this list of our most frequently asked questions.

 Frequently Asked Questions